 How Do I Help My Cat with Their Allergies?

 First, and most obvious, take them for a visit with the vet.
 That way the vet can help you to identify what the potential allergen is.
-This will help you to provide the best cat allergy treatment possible for your beloved furry buddy.
+This will help you to provide the best cat allergy treatment possible for your beloved furry buddy as well as vet-recommended food that will help with your cat's allergy.

 If the vet can’t easily figure out what the culprit is of your cat’s allergies, they may move on to trying a skin or blood test.
 This will help them to better narrow down what is causing your cat’s allergy problems.